Saravana: Reception

-The Hindu wrote "Deivanai Movie Makers' `Saravana' (U/A) opens with the hero's entry in typical filmi style and his sermons on (what else can it be?) love!
+The Hindu wrote that the film "opens with the hero's entry in typical filmi style and his sermons on (what else can it be?) love!
 Thankfully things take off on a serious plane q uite soon.
 Writer-director K. S. Ravikumar and Silambarasan come together for the first time in this Telugu remake, and with ample scope to sing and dance, love and laugh and fight and cry, Simbu makes his presence felt in every frame".
-Indiaglitz wrote "the movie has shades of Ghilli, but good performance by Silambarasan and Jothika coupled with racy screenplay makes the movie an engrossing fare.
-Ravikumar deserves pat for making necessary corrections in the original script to suit the Tamil audience.
-A right mix of comedy, stunts and romance, Saravana is sure to click among the front-benchers".
 Lajjavathi of Kalki wrote "The director has tried a drippy action on one side and a family drama on the other but the screenplay falters as the story relies on flashback.
 Is it the way for directors like KS Ravikumar to go backwards when Tamil cinema is heading towards new route in terms of ideas and making?
 Is it worth it?"